 Where can I get information about Study Abroad and Study USA locations?
 Where can I study abroad?

 For information on all the currently available programs listed by location, visit the Programs page.
-Once you have reviewed some of the program information, we recommend you meet with an International Programs Advisor about the specific program(s) in which you are interested.
+Once you have reviewed some of the program information, we recommend you meet with an advisor about the specific program(s) in which you are interested.

 Is it possible to study through programs not offered by Elon?

-If after meeting with an advisor in the GEC you are still not able to identify an Elon study abroad program that fits your plan of studies, you may want to consider participating in an Independent Elon Program Abroad (IEPA) or a non-Elon program.
+If after meeting with an advisor in the GEC you are still not able to identify an Elon global program that fits your plan of studies, you may want to consider participating in an Independent Program or a non-Elon program.

-Independent Elon Program Abroad (IEPA): An IEPA allows students to create their own independent program in consultation with a faculty advisor, for which they earn Elon credit.
-For more information about IEPAs, visit the IEPA page.
+Independent Elon Program Abroad: An Independent Program allows students to create their own independent program in consultation with a faculty advisor, for which they earn Elon credit.

 Is it possible to participate in an internship on a Study Abroad or Study USA program?

 Yes.
-There are some programs where it is possible to do an internship abroad, such as the Elon in London semester program, the London Summer Internship program, and the semester program in Dublin, Ireland.
-If you would like to do an internship during a specific program, contact the international programs advisor for the program to ask if there are internship possibilities.
+There are many programs where it is possible to do an internship abroad.
+If you would like to do an internship during a specific program, contact the advisor for the program to ask if there are internship possibilities.
 You can search by internship option in Advanced Search.

 Study USA summer and semester programs include internships.

 What GPA do I need to participate in a program?